ericphanson/LibImageQuant.jl/README.md

 run(`pngquant --colors $colors assets/test-original.png --output assets/test-pngquant-$colors.png --force`)
 ```

+I've found `pngquant` to be a bit slower but with smaller file sizes; I suspect there is some mismatch of settings (after all, we're both using libpng and libimagequant behind the scenes) but I'm not sure what it is.

-Here's an example where color quantization does not work as well:
+And here's an example where color quantization does not work as well:

 ```julia
 using CairoMakie, LibImageQuant, PNGFiles